hope-yao/cartpole/readme.md

 ## Results
-By keep default parameters, we can get convergence curve similar to:
+By keep default parameters, we can get a convergence curve similar to:

 ![iteration](/../master/readme/iteration.png)